how to become a notary in nc how to become a notary in nc

 Responsibilities of a Notary Public

 A notary public in North Carolina plays a crucial role in the verification of document authenticity, safeguarding against fraud, and maintaining public trust.
-Their responsibilities extend beyond certifying signatures, ensuring all parties involved are informed and consenting.
+Their responsibilities extend beyond certifying signatures, and ensuring all parties involved are informed and consenting.

 Record-Keeping